Common questions

 Who can apply?
 Do I need to be AAPI to participate?

 EDGE is open to active AREAA members.
-AREAA — the Asian Real Estate Association of America — is an AAPI-focused trade organization, but membership and EDGE participation are open to allies who share AREAA's mission of advancing AAPI representation in real estate.
-Identity is not the gate; AREAA membership and mission alignment are.
+AREAA is an AAPI-focused trade organization, but membership and EDGE are open to allies who share the mission of advancing AAPI representation in real estate.
+Identity isn't the gate — AREAA membership and mission alignment are.

-If you're not yet an AREAA member, the first step is joining your local chapter — areaa.org has the chapter directory.
+Not an AREAA member yet?
+Start by joining your local chapter — areaa.org has the directory.

 How long is the program?

-• Mentees commit to ~6 months of active 1:1 mentorship (April pairing reveal → late September capstone).
-Graduation follows at National Convention in October.
+• Mentees are in for about 6 months of active 1:1 mentorship — April pairing reveal through late September capstone.
+Graduation happens at National Convention in October.
 Alumni status is for life.

-• Mentors commit to ~9 months (December onboarding → September capstone), of which ~6 months are active 1:1 mentorship with mentees.
-The first 3 months are mentor orientation, training, and pairing prep.
+• Mentors are in for about 9 months — December onboarding through September capstone.
+Roughly 6 of those are active 1:1 with mentees.
+The first 3 are orientation, training, and pairing prep.

-• Committee members serve a 12-month volunteer term (National Convention → next National Convention) — running applications, Relationship Counselor cadence, workshops, and capstone production.
+• Committee members serve a 12-month term — National Convention to the next National Convention.
+We run applications, the Relationship Counselor cadence, workshops, and capstone production.

-All three numbers are correct depending on which role you're describing.
-The program-as-a-whole runs a 12-month cohort year, NC to NC.
+All three numbers are right — they're for different roles.
+The whole program runs a 12-month year, NC to NC.

 Do I need to be on my chapter board to apply?

-No. The mentee application is open to all AREAA members.
-Internal review weighting favors candidates with demonstrated leadership signals (chapter board service, prior AREAA program participation, growth trajectory), but the application surface itself is open.
+No. The mentee application is open to every AREAA member.
+We do weight toward people who've already shown leadership signals — chapter board service, past AREAA program involvement, a clear growth trajectory — but the door itself is open.
 Active AREAA membership is the baseline.

 Is there a fee to participate?

-No fee for mentees, mentors, or committee members.
-The program is supported by an anchor-sponsor model that funds the end-of-year National Convention mentor dinner and recognition pins.
-AREAA membership itself has its own dues structure — see AREAA national for that.
+No. Mentees, mentors, and committee members all pay nothing.
+We run on an anchor-sponsor model that funds the end-of-year mentor dinner at National Convention and the recognition pins.
+AREAA membership has its own dues — that's a separate thing through AREAA national.

-What's the time commitment if I'm accepted as a mentee?
+What's the time commitment if I get in as a mentee?

 Can I apply if my chapter doesn't have Local EDGE?

 Yes.
-National EDGE is open to all AREAA members regardless of chapter.
-Local EDGE is the chapter-tier version — useful if you want to bring the EDGE model home — but it isn't a prerequisite.
+National EDGE is open to every AREAA member, regardless of chapter.
+Local EDGE is the chapter-level version — useful if you want to bring the model home to your chapter — but it's not a prerequisite.

-Pairing reveal in early April assigns you to a mentor.
-Monthly mentor meetings begin in April.
-EDGEucation workshops begin in May.
-Mid-year all-hands in June.
-Capstone presentations late September.
+Early April, you find out who your mentor is at the pairing reveal.
+Monthly meetings start that month.
+Workshops kick off in May.
+We do a mid-year all-hands in June.
+Capstone presentations in late September.
 Graduation at National Convention in October.
 Then you're alumni — for life.

 How long am I in the alumni community?

-Indefinitely.
-Once you've earned alumni status — as a mentor, mentee, or committee member — you remain in the EDGE alumni community as long as you want to.
-EDGEucation workshop access, alumni events, and network introductions carry forward year-over-year.
+As long as you want.
+Once you've earned alumni status — as a mentor, mentee, or committee member — you're in.
+Workshop access, alumni events, and intros carry forward year after year.

 What is EDGEucation, and how is it different from EDGE?

-EDGEucation is the alumni-gated workshop series — the educational arm of EDGE.
-The cohort program (EDGE) is the on-ramp; EDGEucation is the catalog of workshops, classes, and learning sessions that alumni continue to access for life.
-Three on-ramps to alumni status: become a mentee, mentor, or committee member.
+EDGEucation is the workshop series — the educational arm of EDGE, open to anyone who's been through the program.
+EDGE itself is the on-ramp: the year-long group experience.
+EDGEucation is the library of workshops, classes, and learning sessions that alumni keep coming back to for life.
+Three ways to earn alumni status: mentee, mentor, or committee.

 What's the difference between Local EDGE and National EDGE?

-National EDGE is the 10-default, signal-driven cohort run nationally — interview-vetted at every level, retention and leadership-cementing focus.
-Local EDGE is the chapter-level program — recruitment and growth focus, friendlier on-ramp, feeds standout participants into National EDGE over time.
-They're complementary tiers in one pipeline.
+National EDGE is the small national group — ten mentor seats, interview-vetted at every level, focused on retention and turning people into leaders.
+Local EDGE runs at the chapter level — focused on recruitment and growth, friendlier on-ramp, and over time it feeds standouts up into National EDGE.
+They're two tiers of one pipeline.

-What if I want to mentor but don't have an existing AREAA leadership track record?
+What if I want to mentor but don't have an AREAA leadership track record yet?

-The mentor cohort skews toward past or current AREAA national leadership and senior chapter leaders — that's how the 10-default holds its value.
-If you're building toward that level of contribution, the right path is committee service first: serve a year as a Relationship Counselor or interviewer, and your mentor candidacy strengthens over time.
+The mentor group skews toward past or current AREAA national leadership and senior chapter leaders — that's how those ten seats hold their value.
+If you're building toward that level, start with committee.
+Serve a year as a Relationship Counselor or interviewer, and your case for a mentor seat gets stronger over time.

 Still have questions?

-The chair and VC answer questions year-round — applications open or not.
+The chair and VC answer questions year-round — whether applications are open or not.

 Email us See the paths